Alcohol, Tobacco, Vaping, Marijuana And Other Drugs

 |When taken as prescribed by a medical provider, prescription drugs are safe.
 When misused certain types of medicine can “get someone high,” though many teens are simply trying to cope or manage the stress in their lives.
 Prescription drugs are like other drugs and are harmful to the developing brain when used inappropriately.
 Can create an addiction pathway in the brain that will make it more likely to become addicted to other drugs.
 Long term effects may include heart problems, psychosis, anger, paranoia.
 And substance use disorders.|

 |Has the potential to damage the developing brain and create mood disorders.
 It can also lead to nicotine addiction, which may cause your teen to become addicted to other drugs.
 When people vape they inhale cancer-causing chemicals and heavy metals into their lungs.|

 How Can I Recognize the Signs of Alcohol, Tobacco and Other Drug Use?

-While the following can be signs of alcohol, tobacco or other drug abuse, they can also be attitudes and behaviors of a typical teenager.
-If you suspect your teen is using, and they exhibit some of these behaviors, contact your school counselor, nurse or administrator, You may also want to reach out to a social worker or doctor to find out how to handle the situation.
+While the following can be signs of alcohol, tobacco or other drug abuse, they can also be attitudes and behaviors of a typical tween.
+If you suspect your child is using, and they exhibit some of these behaviors, contact your school counselor, nurse or administrator.
+You may also want to reach out to a social worker or doctor to find out how to handle the situation.